SalmonSeasoning/lchs-railers-esports-bot/README.md

 ## Setting Up!
 - Get a Discord bot token from [https://discordapp.com/developers/applications](https://discordapp.com/developers/applications)!
-- Install Git, Docker, and docker-compose
+- Install Git, Docker, and Docker-Compose
 - Do a `git clone` of this repository like so: `git clone https://github.com/SalmonSeasoning/lchs-railers-esports-bot`, or simply download the target version (if it's available) from [Releases](https://github.com/SalmonSeasoning/lchs-railers-esports-bot/releases) and unzip the file.
 Treat it the same.
 Put repository folder in an easily accessible directory like the user Desktop directory.
 - A Docker image must now be built.
 Simply open the repository directory.
 In there, you can build an image using the following command: `docker-compose build`.
 This will automatically set up the bot with everything it needs.
 - Update the bot token by opening `docker-compose.yml` and changing line 7 after the colon.